Breastfeeding and complementary feeding: importance, challenges and protection in emergencies

 Unsolicited donations of breastmilk substitutes are a huge risk

-It is common for humanitarian emergencies to see unsolicited donations of breast milk substitutes from unethical companies and from well-intentioned but misinformed solidarity actions.
-These donations contribute to increasing the risks for the feeding of infants and young children by forcing the interruption of breast milk production and creating a total dependence on formula milk.
+In humanitarian emergencies, it is common for unsolicited donations of breast-milk substitutes to arrive, coming from unethical companies and from well-intentioned but poorly informed solidarity actions (WHO, 2017)World Health Organization.
+(2017).
+The international code of marketing of breast-milk substitutes: Frequently asked questions (WHO/NMH/NHD/17.1).
+World Health Organization. https://www.who.int/publications/i/item/WHO-NMH-NHD-17.1.
+These donations contribute to increasing risks for infant and young child feeding, by forcing the interruption of breast milk production and creating a total dependence on formula milk (UNICEF, 2023)(UNICEF, 2023).

 The negative effects of using formula milk multiply during a humanitarian crisis.
 Not only does it increase the risk of malnutrition at a time of maximum vulnerability, but it also heightens the danger of disease and death from diarrhea and dehydration, especially when clean water and means to maintain hygiene of the utensils used to prepare and offer formula milk are scarce.